chapter 07

 "I don't believe it."

 The first night we stayed in the Toscana we talked witty nonsense in several languages and played games.
 It was a blast not having any intention other than to enjoy the communion of one another.
-Rome didn't matter.
+Rome didn’t matter.
 Nor did the Jews.
-The mighty war lords were fighting somewhere else and we knew our best chance at getting to heaven was to take it when it was with us.
+The mighty warlords were fighting somewhere else and we knew our best chance at getting to heaven was to take it when it was with us.

-"This is heaven."
+“This place is heaven.”

 "I told you Jesus, quit your job and move up here."